 No matter what kind of photographer you are, amateur or professional or something in between, Lightroom tutorials can be incredibly useful for you!

 Adobe Lightroom requires a Creative Cloud subscription and allows you to use the app across your desktop and mobile devices.
-Depending on the plan that you purchase, you can use Lightroom on desktop and mobile, mobile-only, or across multiple devices.
-In this article, we have a list of 15 Lightroom tutorials that will help you take your image to the next level in a matter of few minutes.
+Depending on the plan that you purchase, you can use Lightroom on the desktop which is Adobe Lightroom Classic and Adobe Lightroom CC on desktop and mobile, mobile-only, or across multiple devices.
+In this article, we have a list of 20 Lightroom tutorials that will help you take your image to the next level in a matter of a few minutes.

 List Of Lightroom Tutorials